HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 ## Noticeable mentions

-- It's possible that SteamVR (regarding input and tracking using the Varjo headset, even outside the project) might have some issues after switching headsets.
-In this case, either restart the headset using the Varjo Base Program or/and restart SteamVR.
-If it won't appear, try starting SteamVR from inside the Varjo-Base-Program.
-If that won't do, restart your computer.
-- Interestingly, there is an offset between the input tracking of the Varjo SDK and OpenXR.
-This offset (as you might've read above) is managed insidethe AR_VR_Toggle-Script.
-If ever the offset is getting changed in the future, these values should be adjusted inside this script.
 - Sky and Fog Volume: I tweaked the it slightly in order to match the requirements of the Varjo SDK.
 (Now, the focus-rectangle shouldn't be visible).
 If the scene doesn't match your lighting conditions, you may turn the exposure down inside the Sky and Fog Volume.
 - If there's a slight flickering around your focus displays on your Varjo headset, try adding/changing the override regarding "motion blur" in your project.
 If this still doesn't help out and don't have the time to further testing, you may deactivate "Forveated Rendering" (Project Settings -> XR Plug-in Management -> Varjo).
 This option controls if the focus of the display should be restricted on a small rectangle (checked - increases performance) or should cover the whole display (unchecked).
 You may uncheck it for a smoother experience but maybe get not the best performance.
+- By default, the Eye Offset is set to 1 because otherwise, there would be a noticeable object drift of your objects inside your AR scene.
+If it happens that you notice this behaviour, make sure to check this setting first.

+### Known Issues
+- It's possible that SteamVR (regarding input and tracking using the Varjo headset, even outside the project) might have some issues after switching headsets.
+In this case, either restart the headset using the Varjo Base Program or/and restart SteamVR.
+If it won't appear, try starting SteamVR from inside the Varjo-Base-Program.
+If that won't do, restart your computer.
 - In some cases, the output to an OpenXR headset might not work on some machines.
 In this cases, try switching to MultiPass rendering (Project Settings -> XR Plug-in Management -> OpenXR).
 Note that in this mode, the CPU and power consumption will be higher.
-- By default, the Eye Offset is set to 1 because otherwise, there would be a noticeable object drift of your objects inside your AR scene.
-If it happens that you notice this behaviour, make sure to check this setting first.
+- Interestingly, there is an offset between the input tracking of the Varjo SDK and OpenXR.
+This offset (as you might've read above) is managed inside the AR_VR_Toggle-Script.
+If ever the offset is getting changed in the future, these values should be adjusted inside this script.
 - <bold>There are interesting differences between the Varjo package and the OpenXR package regarding input!
 Please have a look at the other [README](./Assets/README.md#differences-between-varjo-and-openxr-package) in this regard!</bold>
 - In OpenXR mode, there is a bug which prevents the controller to disconnect properly which results into the controllers not being able to disable correctly (ControllerManager.cs)

 #### There is an tracking issue with the Varjo system currently - further information will be added into this documentation.